 - Constipation.
 Senna is an FDA-approved nonprescription (OTC) drug for adults and children ages 2 years and older.
 It should be taken at bedtime and tends to work within 6-12 hours.
 It might cause stomach upset and diarrhea.
 Senna should not be used for more than 1 week without the supervision of a healthcare provider.

 - Emptying the colon before a colonoscopy.
 Taking senna by mouth might help empty the colon before a colonoscopy.
 Prior to a colonoscopy, your doctor will recommend a specific regimen to use in order to ensure that your colon is empty prior to the procedure.

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Senna is POSSIBLY SAFE during pregnancy and breast-feeding when taken by mouth, short-term.
-It is POSSIBLY UNSAFE when taken by mouth long-term or in high doses.
-Long-term, frequent use, or use of high doses has been linked to serious side effects including laxative dependence and liver damage.
+Special precautions & warnings:Pregnancy: Senna is possibly safe when taken by mouth during pregnancy for up to 1 week.
+It is possibly unsafe when taken by mouth for longer than 1 week or in high doses.
+This has been linked to serious side effects including laxative dependence and liver damage.

-Although small amounts of senna cross into breast milk, it doesn't seem to be a problem for nursing babies.
-As long as the mother uses senna in recommended amounts, senna does not cause changes in the frequency or consistency of babies' stools.
+Breast-feeding: Senna is possibly safe when taken by mouth during breast-feeding for up to 1 week.
+Small amounts of senna cross into breast milk, but it doesn't seem to be a problem for nursing babies.
+As long as senna is used in recommended amounts, it doesn't cause changes in the babies' stools.

-Gastrointestinal (GI) conditions: Senna should not be used by people with abdominal pain (either diagnosed or undiagnosed), intestinal blockage, Crohn's disease, ulcerative colitis, appendicitis, stomach inflammation, anal prolapse, or hemorrhoids.
+Gastrointestinal (GI) conditions: Senna should not be used by people with stomach pain, intestinal blockage, inflammatory bowel disease, diarrhea, appendicitis, stomach inflammation, or hemorrhoids.

 Are there interactions with medications?